dpa99c/cordova-check-plugins/README.md

     $ cordova-check-plugins --unconstrain-versions

-Unconstrains checking of remote version so the highest remote version will be displayed regardless of locally specified version.
+Unconstrains checking of remote version so the highest remote version will be displayed regardless of specified version.

 By default, if the version was specified when the plugin was installed, the specified version number will be used to constrain which remote versions are returned.